What The Members Of Slipknot Look Like Without Their Masks

 One night while on tour in Atlanta, Root called Venturella — a guitarist by trade — and asked if he could set the band up with any bass players to audition.
 Venturella volunteered, learning to play bass on the fly just before the audition.
 In another interview Venturella gave in 2023 with Heavy Interviews, he talked about how at first the band wanted to keep his identity a secret.
 However, after a few promo shots captured his distinctive tattoos, the word quickly got out, and everyone knew Venturella was the new bass player.

-Having not been in Slipknot nearly as long as most other members, Venturella's mask has not had the chance to evolve as much.
-His first mask looked like a cross between an orc and a piece of rock, and it has slowly morphed into looking like it consists of only his face muscles, stripped of skin — definitely one of the more frightening masks in the group.
+While having not been in Slipknot nearly as long as most other members, Venturella's mask has still managed to evolve.
+His first mask looked like a cross between an orc and a piece of rock, then slowly morphed into looking like it consisted of only his face muscles, stripped of skin, and in 2024 took on a "Phantom of the Opera" look — definitely one of the more frightening masks in the group.

 Jay Weinberg

-Weinberg appeared on Slipknot's 2014 release ".5: The Gray Chapter," and has played on all releases since.
-According to an interview he gave with Metal Injection in 2016, he was actually still in school finishing up his final tests when he got the call to potentially join Slipknot.
+Weinberg appeared on Slipknot's 2014 release ".5: The Gray Chapter," and according to an interview he gave with Metal Injection in 2016, he was actually still in school finishing up his final tests when he got the call to potentially join Slipknot.
 Needless to say, he jumped at the opportunity.
 He was a big part of the writing process for their 2014 album, and had been a fan of the band since he was a teenager.
+In November 2023, Weinburg's 10-year tenure with Slipknot came to an end when Slipknot announced they would be parting ways with the drummer.

 Like fellow newcomer Alessandro Venturella, Weinberg's mask had not had as many iterations as most of his fellow members.
 They at first featured a zipper mouth and pentagram on the forehead, before slowly morphing into an all-white face with a sewn-shut mouth.